Ahmed-Arafat10/Linux-Documentation/Session #5.md

 - To save file with new edit
 $ sed -i '/^Hello/d' File2.txt

-Note: Not recommended to use it, as you deal with senstive files like passwd,so save yout canges in another file {redirection}
+Note: Not recommended to use it, as you deal with sensitive files like passwd, so save your changes in another file {redirection}
 $ sed -i '/^Hello/d' File2.txt > File2_Temp.txt

 - To edit a pattern using sed, this command will change every "everybody" word to "everyone"
-$ sed 's/everbody/everyone' Myfile2
+$ sed 's/everybody/everyone' Myfile2
--> s: statnds for subistitute
+-> s: stands for substitute

-- If there are two "everybody" in the same line {ex: .... everbody .... everbody}
+- If there are two "everybody" in the same line {ex: .... everybody .... everybody}
 its going to just change first word and then break to next line without changing other word in same line, to fix this
-$ sed 's/everbody/everyone/g' Myfile2
+$ sed 's/everybody/everyone/g' Myfile2
 -> g: stands for global

 - To print lines that are changed
-$ sed -n 's/everbody/everyone/gp' Myfile2
+$ sed -n 's/everybody/everyone/gp' Myfile2
 -> p : for print

 - To delete from line #3 till the end
 $ sed '3,$d' Myfile

-- To make two sed command in one line, this command will print from line #1 to line #3, then from line #6 to line #7
+- To make two Sed command in one line, this command will print from line #1 to line #3, then from line #6 to line #7

 $ sed -n -e '1,3p' -e '6,7p' Myfile